Cultural Assessment Tools: 8 Best for 2026 (With Templates)

 If you have deep Culture Amp or Glint adoption already: stay there for the assessment surface; consider adding a daily behavioral layer separately.

-A Free Cultural Assessment Template You Can Run This Week
+A 12-Question Cultural Assessment Pulse You Can Run This Week

 You don't need a vendor to begin.
 Below is a 12-item assessment you can email to your team this week, organized around the three dimensions of organizational culture that matter most: feeling, focus, and progress.